isomerpages/isomer-conversion-scripts/src/emailLogin/README.md

 ### Running the migration

+1. Navigate to the `/src/emailLogin` folder.

-1. Source your environment variables using `source .env`.
+2. Source your environment variables using `source .env`.
 The variables you will require are:

 - `PERSONAL_ACCESS_TOKEN` (Github personal access token)
 - `GITHUB_ORG_NAME` (isomerpages)